abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-activedirectory.md

-The adconfig is a dictionnary.
-For example :
+The `adconfig` is a dictionary.
+For example:

 ```
 adconfig : {